HarshitPrasad/Python-For-beginners/README.md

 - 👋 Hi, I’m @HarshitPrasad
-- 👀 I’m interested in ...Web Development
+- 👀 I’m interested in ...> Web Development
-- 🌱 I’m currently learning ...Python
+- 🌱 I’m currently learning ...> Python/Django
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...>
-- 📫 How to reach me ...
+- 📫 How to reach me ...> prasad.harshit000785@gmail.com

 <!---
 HarshitPrasad/HarshitPrasad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.